 Our research showed that Wise Company is the best food storage service.
 It makes all its own products, and its offerings include an impressive variety of high-quality survival foods that can last for decades.
 This company is dedicated to creating good-tasting food that caters to a wide population.
-It also makes specialty items like gluten-free foods, and all of its food is soy-free and nut-free.
+It also makes specialty items like gluten-free foods.
 You can purchase items a la carte or in bulk and use them for long-term storage, camping or food rotation as your needs dictate.

 Wise Company is slightly more expensive than average, but its food is much cheaper than the most expensive companies we evaluated.
-Further, the food has a long shelf life, and the company itself offers a variety of foods to choose from.
-It can even help you prepare food storage for those with specialty dietary restrictions.
+Furthermore, the food has a long shelf life, and the company itself offers a variety of foods to choose from, including military MREs that don't require water.
 You can read our full review here: Wise Company.

 Food Insurance has nice purchase options, including a pay-as-you-go service that makes food storage more affordable upfront.
 Also, when we compared the price of a one-person, three-month kit across all competitors, Food Insurance's kit was more than $300 below the average price.
 That makes this company perfect for budget-conscious buyers who care about emergency preparedness.
 The site also has lots of sale items every time we check it, and you can use a price filter to narrow down food options to only those you can afford.

 Food Insurance has tasty freeze-dried and dehydrated food you can buy in bulk or a la carte.
 It doesn’t carry a lot of brands, but there is good variety within the handful of brands it has.
-While it has gluten-free options, it doesn’t have many items for specialty diets such as organic or soy-free.
+If you're on a specialty diet, you can filter results by searching the diet you're one, such as gluten-free or soy-free.
 Read the full review here: Food Insurance.

 Thrive Life packages its own food and sells a wide selection of tasty ingredients you can use to create your own meals.
 This company sells proprietary shelving that adds to the initial investment but also makes it easy to seamlessly incorporate the food into your daily menus.
 The shelves use gravity to make sure the oldest food is always at the front for you to use.

-We've been testing and comparing food storage services since 2013.
+We've been testing and comparing emergency food supply kits and companies since 2013.
 In total, we've spent over 120 hours researching these services online, consulting with food storage companies and talking with industry insiders.
-Our is to determine which food storage services are best and, better yet, to help you choose what works best for your family's needs.
+Our aim is to determine which emergency food supply kits and services are best and, better yet, to help you choose what works best for your family's needs.

 We looked at the shelf life, cost and options available for each company during our comparison.
 While we didn’t actually taste-test foods from each company, we judged the services by comparing the support services, food choices and product information.